 Provides an opportunity to examine specific theoretical perspectives related to the care of diverse populations.
 The course includes community assessment and planning, economic issues in health care, epidemiology, environmental health, health promotion, bioterrorism, and global health.
-Learning experiences occur in the classroom and in a variety of community settings such as schools, community-based clinics, health departments, and home health agencies.
+The course offers opportunities to use the nursing process for the promotion of health and the prevention of disease in the community.
+Learning experiences occur in the classroom and in a variety of community settings.
+This senior level course promotes student transition to an entry-level practice through clinical experiences in Hospice Care (6 hours), Home Care (6 hours), Community Care Clinic (4 hours), and Dove's Nest (16 hours).
 Prerequisites: Successful completion of NURS 300-level courses, 410, 412, 414.
 Co-requisites: NURS 418, 501, 510.